This is largely because Melatonin is a natural hormone which your own body produces.

 But is it completely fool-proof safe, or can you overdose on Melatonin?
 And what kind of side effects can you expect with a normal or high dose?

-Technically anything over the recommended dosage can be considered an overdose.
+Technically anything over the recommended dosage could be considered an overdose.
 The problem is though, Melatonin doesn’t really have an official recommended dosage.

 That said, most doctors and researchers say you should take no more than 5mg a day.
 And preferably less for most sleep problems.